 The Graduate Liberal Studies programs of Indiana University invite you to participate in the fifth annual Midwestern Graduate Liberal Studies Conference.

 The conference is designed to allow both formal and informal interactions among students and faculty from graduate liberal studies program in the Midwest.

-Last Year's Theme Information
+This Year's Theme Information